letitiaLiu/PisCES/README.md

 </p>

 ## Usage
-After extracting a list of adjacency (or correlation) matrices from your networks, save them as a 3-dimension array $ A \in R^{N\times N\times T} $, where N is the number of nodes and T is the number of times.
+After extracting a list of adjacency (or correlation) matrices from your networks, save them as a 3-dimension array A with dimension *A\in R^N*, where N is the number of nodes and T is the number of times.
 Then run PisCES to get a list of memberships.
 More detailed usage and options can be found in code folder: PisCES_code.
 ```
 memberships = PisCES(A)
 ```